Find Your Answers

 There are up to 10 participants on each trip with 2 instructors.

-One-week expeditions are introductory and are appropriate for participants who have never been on this type of adventure before.
-Two-week and three-week expeditions are more challenging.
-Participants new to this type of adventure can be successful if they are very motivated, open to learning new skills, willing to work closely as a team, and are able to demonstrate leadership skills.
-Trips may be very challenging at times regardless of a participant’s experience in the outdoors, but the instructors will ensure that everything is within the abilities of the group.
-You do not need to have any outdoor experience to complete a BOLD or GOLD expedition and you do not need to be an athlete.
-Being in shape and physically active before you arrive is helpful but is not required on introductory experiences.
-Come prepared to meet new people, try new things, have fun and challenge yourself.
+Trips may be very challenging at times, regardless of a participant’s experience in the outdoors, but the instructors will ensure that everything is within the abilities of the group.
+You do not need to have any outdoor experience to complete a BOLD or GOLD trip, and you do not need to be an athlete.
+Being in shape and physically active before you arrive is helpful but is not required for introductory experiences.
+Come prepared to meet new people, try new things, have fun, and challenge yourself.
 You may make mistakes, but you will learn from them and go on to meet challenges, both individually and as a group.

-Check out the Trip Guide for all of our trip offerings!
+Download the Trip Guide for all of our trip offerings!

 On backpacking trips, participants will carry all of their personal belongings as well as some of the group gear and food.
 For frontcountry trips, participants will only carry a daypack with what they need for the day.
 This might include climbing gear, warm layers, water, and food.
-Personal belongings will be kept in a duffle or backpack back at the campsite.
+Personal belongings will be kept in a duffle or backpack at the campsite.

 All our adventures travel by bus to their destinations.
 On backcountry trips, participants will be dropped off at a trail head; for frontcountry adventures participants will have a minibus with you to travel to hiking and/or climbing destinations.